SnoozToolbox/SnoozDoc/dev_guide/run_snooz.rst

 * Open VS Code
 * Navigate to File-> Open workspace from file
-* Choose the file snooz.code-workspace from the "scinodes_poc" repository
+* Choose the file snooz.code-workspace from the "snooz-toolbox" repository
 * Navigate to Run -> Start Debugging (F5)

 If everything is properly set up, the Snooz application should start.